gatsbyjs/gatsby/docs/docs/glossary.md

 ### Environment

 The environment that Gatsby runs in.
-For example when you are writing your code you probably want as much debugging as possible, but that's undesirable on the live website or app.
-As such, Gatsby can change its behaviour depending on the environment it's in.
+For example, when you are writing your code you probably want as much debugging as possible, but that's undesirable on the live website or app.
+As such, Gatsby can change its behavior depending on the environment it's in.

 Gatsby supports two environments by default, the [development environment](#development-environment) and the [production environment](#production-environment).